dispatchrun/wasi-go/README.md

 that allow WebAssembly modules to interact with the outside world (e.g. perform I/O, read clocks).

-The WASI [standard][wasi] is under development.
-This repository provides a Go implementation of [WASI preview 1][preview1] for Unix systems, and a command to run WebAssembly modules that use WASI system calls.
+The WASI standard is under development.
+This repository provides a Go implementation of WASI [preview 1][preview1] for Unix systems, and a command to run WebAssembly modules that use WASI system calls.

 ## Goals